Reserved political positions: Jordan

 Jordan has reserved seats for women, Christians, Circassians, Chechens, and Bedouins.

+Kazakhstan

+Kazakhstan has reserved seats in Mäjilis for women, youth, invalids 30%, and 5 seats in the Senate for ethnic minority.

 Lebanon

 Lebanon specifies the religious affiliation of several of its high officers, such as the President (Maronite), the Prime Minister (Sunni Muslim) and the Parliament's Speaker (Shia Muslim).
 Every electoral district for the parliamentary elections includes a fixed number of the various religious communities.

 Pakistan

-Pakistan reserves a fixed number of parliamentary seats for women that is 60 and for minorities that is 10.
+In the National Assembly of Pakistan, 60 seats are reserved for women and 10 for Non-Muslims.

 Philippines

-Some local legislatures in the Philippines has a reserved seat for indigenous people called "Indigenous People Mandatory Representation".
+Some local legislatures in the Philippines has a reserved seat for indigenous cultural communities called "Indigenous People Mandatory Representation".
 These are elected by the indigenous people themselves.

-The Local Government Code also calls for reserved seats in local legislatures for women, workers, and one from the urban poor, indigenous cultural communities, disabled people and other sectors, but for these seats, no law has passed on how these seats will be filled up.
+The Local Government Code also calls for reserved seats in local legislatures for women, workers, and one from the urban poor, indigenous cultural communities, disabled people and other sectors, but for these seats, no law, except for the indigenous cultural communities, has passed on how these seats will be filled up.

 In Congress, no seats are reserved, although sectoral representatives were appointed by the president to the House of Representatives before the application of the party-list system.